jupyterhub/the-littlest-jupyterhub/docs/topic/installer-actions.rst

 	If using a VM, the recommended way to remove TLJH is destroying the VM and start fresh.

 .. warning::
-	Completly uninstalling TLJH after it has been used it's a difficult task because it's highly coupled to how the system changed after it has been used and modified by the users.
+	Completely uninstalling TLJH after it has been used is a difficult task because it's highly coupled to how the system changed after it has been used and modified by the users.
 	Thus, we cannot provide instructions on how to proceed in this case.